-“Man bag” is a term that continues to send shivers up the spine of many a style-conscious man.
-But put aside any thoughts of cheap pleather and drawstring designs, as well as the awful (and frankly lazy and outdated) tabloid terminology – a quality bag is a modern-day essential that all gentlemen should carry with pride.
+“Man bag” is a term that continues to send shivers up the spine of many a well-dressed man.
+But put aside any thoughts of cheap pleather and drawstring designs, as well as the awful (frankly lazy and outdated) tabloid terminology – a quality bag is a modern-day essential that all gentlemen should carry with pride.

 Below you will find everything you need to know about this most practical of accessories, from size and style to material and colour.
 Buy right and you’ll secure a genuine bag for life.

-Yes, instead of simply picking the bag style you like the look of best, let functionality and practicality be your guide.
+Yes, instead of simply picking the design you like the look of best, let functionality and practicality be your guide.
 Aesthetics come later.

 Unless you’ve got more money than sense, a bag should be considered a timeless purchase.
 Therefore, it’s advisable to steer clear of outlandish and/or trending colourways.
 For your first bag at least, you want something that works for both business and pleasure, and coordinates with everything you already have in your wardrobe.
 This traditionally means picking between darker shades of brown or black.

 If that feels a little too safe for your taste, or you’re looking to extend your collection, try contemporary neutrals like tan, grey, navy, khaki green or burgundy – all of which are incredibly versatile and won’t fall out of favour as quick as shades like “Millennial pink” or “Gen-Z yellow”.

 Choosing the right material for your bag is crucial if you want to ensure practicality.
 After all, there’s no point picking a cotton canvas style if you know it’s going to get soaked through each day.
 Likewise, you should steer clear of delicate fabrics like suede if it’s going to be regularly subjected to a bit of rough and tumble.

 Here are the three most common types of fabrics used to construct bags, and what they are best suited to.